ikemal12/neural-style-transfer/README.md

 python video_style_transfer.py --input videos/tiger.mp4 --model models/rain_princess.pth --output results/tiger_rain_princess.mp4
 ```

-You can use any pretrained model in the `models/` directory, or train and use your own model which is covered below.
+You can use any pretrained model in the `models/` directory.

-### Train Your Own Model
+### More Options

-To train your own style transfer model, use the train.py script.
-Example usage:
+You can also use the `train.py` script to run the style transfer, which provides more flexibility:

 ```bash
 python train.py --content PATH_TO_CONTENT_IMAGE --style PATH_TO_STYLE_IMAGE --output_dir results/